Raku-Steering-Council/Papers/papers/Raku_Steering_Council_Code.md

 outgoing steering council.
 For the initial election, the returns officer will be Will Coleda.

-The council should reflect the diversity of Raku contributors and users, and core team members are encouraged to vote accordingly.

 ### Term

 A new Steering Council is elected after each language level release.
 Each